 Consciously look for improvement every time you step inside the gym.
 Increase the resistance, the intensity and/ or the amount of work you do.
 Do not, however, overemphasize numbers.
 Numbers will always remain secondary to bodily signals.

 Numbers don’t lie?
 Perhaps, but the human engine is much too complex to be measured in numbers.
 I’ve had sessions where I felt fantastic but failed to add any additional repetitions to my working sets.
-Conversely, I’ve had days were I felt tired and sluggish but managed to crush long standing personal records.
+Conversely, I’ve had days where I felt tired and sluggish but managed to crush long-standing personal records.
 It’s not just a numbers game.
 Stop focusing solely on numbers when evaluating your progress.

-Understand that physical development can be very subtle i.e. better exercise form, slightly more explosive execution, shorter rest intervals etc. Look at the whole picture.
+Understand that physical improvements can be very subtle i.e. better exercise form, slightly more explosive execution, shorter rest intervals etc. Look at the whole picture.
 No need to overanalyze though.
 Simply make sure you keep moving forward.
+Always.